Rent Increase and Restructure 2022/2023

-Details of any service charges you pay have been explained in the letter we sent you in early December.
+Details of any service charges you pay have been explained in the letter we sent you.

 How can I have my say?

-All completed questionnaires received by the closing date will be entered a prize draw for a £50 shopping voucher.
+All questionnaires completed on 'My Cloch' by the closing date will be entered a prize draw for a £50 shopping voucher.

-The Board will approve the rent and service charge increase is in January.
-We will write to tenants no later than the 1st of March 2021 in accordance with your tenancy agreement, to advise you of your new rent from 1st April 2021, which is payable monthly in advance.
+The Board will approve the rent and service charge increase in February.
+We will write to tenants no later than the 1st of March 2022 in accordance with your tenancy agreement, to advise you of your new rent from 1st April 2022, which is payable monthly in advance.

 If you would like to discuss the Rent and Service Charge Review and how it could affect you please contact your Housing Officer in the first instance, they will record your views and pass them onto the Leadership Team to be reported to the Board as part of the consultation responses.